sagacious-solutions/raspberry-xmas-tree/README.md

-# Python RGB Christmas Tree
+# RGB Everywhere Hardware API

-This is a repository for my Christmas Tree.
-Utilizing a Raspberry Pi and a ws281x RGB Light string, we are able to control my Christmas Tree's RGB lights from a React Touch Screen interface.
+This is a repository for lighting device drivers for RGB Everywhere.
+It allows a raspberry pi to control a WS281x lighting device.
+An unlimited number of these can be deployed and controlled via the <a href="https://github.com/sagacious-solutions/rgb-everywhere-web-interface">RGB Everywhere Web Interface</a>

 # Tech-Stack
  - Raspberry Pi